 We live in a world full of screens that pose a significant distraction to children.
 Removing them is essential for focus during study, unless they are a part of the educational materials being used.
-Create dedicated study areas which are far from household televisions.
+Create dedicated study areas that are far from household televisions.
 If your kids are hitting the books, make sure they’re doing it with the computer off.
-Computers should be kept in quiet common areas, so that you can ensure children who attend online public or private school stay on task.
-Cell phones should also be kept off and far from reach.
+Computers should be kept in quiet common areas, so that you can ensure children who should be doing homework, learning, or studying can stay on task.
+Cell phones should also be turned off and kept far from reach.

 Taking Regular Breaks Can Improve Focus

 A child’s attention span is much shorter than an adult’s, so it’s important to structure study time for maximum productivity.
 The time that a typical child can focus on one activity equals his chronological age plus one.
 So a nine-year-old child can only focus for ten minutes at a time.
 That doesn’t mean you need to restrict yourself to very short study sessions though.
 Instead, encourage your children to work for the recommended period of time, then break for a few minutes before resuming study.
 It’s important that your children don’t start doing anything too involved during this time, or it will be hard to drag them away.
 Some suitable activities include:

 - Getting a drink

 - Eating a small nutritious snack like nuts, yogurt, or a piece of fruit

 - Singing along to a favorite song